ThiagoTeodoro/ParseHistory/README.md

 You can use Command line option for open windows:

-/Parse open dummy\
-/Parse open bosses\
+/Parse open dummy -> Open Parses for Dummy
-/Parse open
+/Parse open bosses -> Open Parses for Bosses
+/Parse clean bosses -> Clean Parses Bosses
+/Parse clean dummy -> Clean Parses Dummy

-For record parses you just need to for a Dummy and make parses the plugin will register data every time a parse 3mim ending.
+For record Dummy parses you just need to for a Dummy and make parses the plugin will register data every time a parse 3mim ending.
+For record Bosses just make one of the instances and the plugin will register Parse made on Boss.
+If not register send a message on Lotro Interfaces comments for add the boss you need.

 ## Installation Instructions